 Re-construct the faucet back together

 Following the reverse order that it was taken apart, piece the components back together.
-If you notice that any of the component is damaged or corroded, always replace the component with new parts.
+If you noticed that any of the components are damaged or corroded, always replace the component with new parts.
 You can then turn the supply back on after ensuring that all of the parts are secured together.
 Examine the faucet for any leaks.

 Extra points to note

-Faucets undergoes wear and tear just like any other fixtures at home and will eventually need to be replaced.
-If you have a faucet that has been around for some time, maybe it’s time to consider a replacement for it.
-Most faucet has a life span of about 10 years before any repairs or replacement is needed.
+Faucets undergo wear and tear just like any other fixtures at home and will eventually need to be replaced.
+If you have a faucet that has been around for some time, maybe it is time to consider a replacement for it.
+Most faucets have a life span of about 10 years before any repairs or replacement is needed.
 A replacement is only necessary if you notice: